MariusSc/the-challenge/README.md

 # the-challenge
 Create a REST api using node.js, restify and mongodb.
-Hosted on heroku.
+Hosted on heroku, deployed with Travis CI.